setwith/RubyHW/Tamagotchi_rack/README.md

 # Tamagotchi APP

-Console game where you need to look after your pet.
+Web game where you need to look after your pet.
 You have to play, feed, hug, talk and even treat your pet if he or she is sick.

 ## How to play?